Horostat 1.0 ReadMe.

 List of known bugs

-In the 1970's, the Dept. of Paranormal Studies at Stanford Univ. did a statistical analysis of astrological interpretations, also a more recient one 1 by the Univ of Toronto, their result was that there is no special correlation between planets and events.
-I believe their result is false, because though the Stanford Univ. data may be correct, their interpretation of "event similarity" (my quotes) was too narrow, based as it were, on traditional (medieval) concepts of natural philosophy rather than science, it only proves that one of many interpretations were unfounded but shouldn't be extended to Astrology as a whole.
+In the 1970's, the Dept. of Paranormal Studies at Stanford Univ. did a statistical analysis of astrological interpretations, also a more recent one 1 by the Univ of Toronto.
+Their result was that there is no special correlation between planets and events.
+I believe their result is false, because though the data may be correct, their interpretation of "event similarity" (my quotes) was too narrow, based as it were, on traditional (medieval) concepts of natural philosophy rather than science, proving only that one of many interpretations were unfounded but shouldn't be extended to Astrology as a whole.
 So I wrote the Horostat program to provide a sketch of any verifiable influences and I think I found at least one that I've never heard of as well as some supporting evidence of more traditional ones.
-See Horostat Blog, 24 Jan.
-2011.
+Click here for more info.